The Birds have landed safely in Ambala: Rajnath Singh welcomes home Golden Arrows

 In Pics: Five Rafale jets enters Indian airspace, flanked by 30 MKIs

 Defence Minister Rajnath has confirmed that the five Rafales have landed at the Ambala airbase.
 He tweeted: "The Birds have landed safely in Ambala.
-The touch down of Rafale combat aircrafts in India marks the beginning of a new era in our Military History.
-These multirole aircrafts will revolutionise the capabilities of the @IAF_MCC.
+The touch down of Rafale combat aircraft in India marks the beginning of a new era in our Military History.
+These multirole aircraft will revolutionise the capabilities of the @IAF_MCC.

 ''I also thank the French Government, Dassault Aviation and other French companies for ensuring the timely delivery of the aircraft and its weapons, despite the severe restrictions posed by Covid-19 pandemic,'' Defence minister said.

-''The Rafale jets were purchased only because PM Shri Narendra Modi took the right decision to get these aircrafts through an Inter-Governmental Agreement with France, after the long pending procurement case for them could not progress.
+''The Rafale jets were purchased only because PM Shri Narendra Modi took the right decision to get these aircraft through an Inter-Governmental Agreement with France after the long-pending procurement case for them could not progress.
 I thank him for his courage and decisiveness,'' he said.

 ''This aircraft has very good flying performance and its weapons, radar and other sensors and Electronic Warfare capabilities are amongst the best in the world.
 Its arrival in India will make the IAF much stronger to deter any threat that may be posed on our country,'' Singh also said.